SceneView/sceneview.github.io/api/sceneview-android/arsceneview/arsceneview/io.github.sceneview.ar.node/-ar-model-node/anchor.md

 #### Return

-the created anchor or nullif the node could not be anchored
+the created anchor or `null`if the node could not be anchored